Skip to main content

 • Navigate to Settings and select Credit Memos.
 The Open tab will list all your open credit memos, and you’ll find the total balance of your open credit memos next to the New button.

-• Navigate to Balances and select Credit Memos under Accrued Assets.
+• Navigate to Accounts and select Credit Memos under Accrued Assets.

 • You can also view the credit memo balance per customer by navigating to the specific contact, and viewing their details.